News-Sentiment Trading Signal Backtester

 This is its full resurrection, not a loose gaming-style analogy: the exact patent behind this exact demo.
 Below, a working backtester runs sentiment scoring over headline text against historical price series — the pattern the 2002 filing described, playable with nobody's permission required.

-See also: the fuller story of this patent, its abandonment window, and why it expired at exactly the wrong (right) moment, at /stories/nlp-us8285619.
+See also: the fuller story of this patent, its adjusted term, and why it lapsed at exactly the wrong (right) moment, at /stories/nlp-us8285619.